tocco/tocco-docs/framework/configuration/menu.rst

 Add the menu in the ``menu.acl`` file of the module to define who can see it.
 See chapter :ref:`acl`.

 .. warning::
-   Make sure xml files are build into the snapshot by adding xml files as resource in the module pom.xml.
+   Make sure xml files are built into the snapshot by adding xml files as resource in the module pom.xml.

    .. todo::
       add reference as soon as modules chapter is written.